 Kathy is proud to work with a dedicated and caring team who all help students who may not have “fit in” at school before, to make friends, blossom academically, and reach their full potential and graduate high school.

-Originally from Saskatchewan, Kathy holds bachelor’s degree in education from the University of Regina, and a master’s degree in educational administration with a focus on students with behavioral challenges in school settings from the University of Saskatchewan.
+Originally from Saskatchewan, Kathy holds a Bachelor’s degree in Education from the University of Regina, and a Master’s degree in Educational Administration with a focus on students with behavioral challenges in school settings from the University of Saskatchewan.
 Kathy brings a number of years of experience, having taught K-12 in both band-operated schools in First Nation communities, and in public school boards.
 She also has been a behavioural consultant in a School Division.

 Kathy volunteers on two regional collaborative service delivery teams, one for Parkland, Evergreen, and Leduc, and the other for Edmonton.
 She sits on the Violent Threat Risk Assessment Committee for Parkland/Evergreen and area, and the parent community associations for all three academies.
 In her spare time, she is a triathlete who has competed at the world champions level, an Ironman finisher, and has completed several half and full marathons.
 She loves to travel Canada, the U.S.A., and Europe, particularly as road biking trips.

 Blair Anderson-Croft started at UP in 1998, and is the Director of Quality Improvement.
 He keeps tabs on the number of available places in the group care homes, generates the required reporting for the government of Alberta, and conducts program reviews.

 His department is responsible for the placement of individuals in UP’s programs.
 Blair manages the maintenance of the Efforts to Outcomes (ETO) database, which is used to collect program assessment information, build reports to extract the information when needed, and generate accurate billing information.
 He also ensures staff are trained on the use of the database.
 He works with the other departments to find the best way to gather information and generate end results.